 Liability in intersection accidents can be complex, with both drivers possibly sharing some fault.
 In the case where both drivers entered the intersection on a yellow light, the turning driver would be found liable for failing to yield.

 Whether or not you can collect compensation for your injuries and damages will depend on the circumstances of your accident.
-If you believe the other driver was at-fault, contact a Georgia auto-accident attorney at the Law Offices of Shane Smith to file a personal injury claim and find out about your rights today for a free consultation at (770) 487-8999.
+If you believe the other driver was at-fault, contact a Georgia auto-accident attorney at Shane Smith Law to file a personal injury claim and find out about your rights today for a free consultation at (770) 487-8999.